ekataglobal/solrcloud_manager/README.md

 **clean**:
 Removes any replicas in a given collection that are not currently marked "active".
-A node doesn't have to be up for it's replicas to be removed.
+A node doesn't have to be up for its replicas to be removed.

 **copy**:
 Provides a method of doing **cross cluster** bulk data deployment.
 Several caveats:

-1. The collection must exist in both clusters
+1. The collection MUST exist in both clusters.
 1. The collections in each cluster MUST have the same number of slices - hashing MUST be identical.
 1. The collection you're copying into should be empty - if it isn't, solr may silently decide a slice is newer than the data you're trying to copy, and fail to do so.